hashicorp/learn-terraform-aws-dynamodb-scale/README.md

     }
     ```

-1. Create a new file called 'terraform.tfvars' to set the value of `replica_regions`.
+1. Create a new file called `terraform.tfvars` to set the value of `replica_regions`.

     ```hcl
     replica_regions = ["us-west-1", "ap-northeast-1"]